Oops! Something went wrong while submitting the form.

 Are You On The Path To Diabetes?

 Inactivity and excess belly fat are the most important causes of prediabetes and, to that end, of type 2 diabetes.
-The more fatty tissue is present, the less sensitive to glucose (sugar) your cells become.
-As your cells become less sensitive to sugar, your body stores more sugar in the blood, leading to higher “blood sugar”.
+The more fatty tissue is present, the less sensitive to glucose your cells become.
+As your cells become less sensitive to glucose, your body stores more sugar in the blood, leading to higher "blood sugar".

-Prediabetes means your blood sugar is higher than normal, but not high enough to diagnose type 2 diabetes.
+Prediabetes means your blood sugar is higher than normal, but not high enough to diagnose type 2 diabetes

-Prediabetes typically has no symptoms or signs; however, it has been associated with being overweight.
+Prediabetes typically has no symptoms or signs; however, it has been associated with being overweight

-Usually, blood sugar is high because of insulin resistance, meaning glucose can't get into the cells to be used for energy.
+Usually, blood sugar is high because of insulin resistance, meaning glucose can't get into the cells to be used for energy

 Treatment for prediabetes begins with getting more physically active.
 All exercise helps reverse prediabetes, especially exercise that helps build muscle.
 Low muscle mass and too much fat is a primary cause of prediabetes.

-Following a low glycemic index, low carb diet, and following a healthier lifestyle helps reverse prediabetes, which is because a cause of prediabetes is a high-carb, high-sugar diet.
+Following a low glycemic index, low carb diet, and following a healthier lifestyle also helps reverse prediabetes, which is because a cause of prediabetes is a high-carb, high-sugar diet.